-When your present home is located in a snowy or wet area, maintain a clear walkway up to your entryway.
+When your current home is located in a snowy or wet area, maintain a clear walkway up to your entryway.
 Keep snow shoveled and ice melted on the days leading up to the moving van’s arrival.

 - Place cardboard or plywood sheets down over unavoidable mud spots if your pathway is particularly mucky.

 2. Protect Your Floors

-Let the kids have lots of blankets in the warm room, and help kids and adults dress in warm layers.
-Assign a responsible adult to stay in the warmer room to supervise TV watching, games, meals, and space heaters.
+If you can’t locate anyone to watch people and pets, close off an area of your home during the van loading activities.
+Let the kids have lots of blankets in the warm room and help kids and adults dress in warm layers.
+Assign a responsible adult to stay in the warmer room to supervise TV watching, games, meals and space heaters.

 Sub-freezing temperatures and temperature fluctuations can make glass and plastic shatter.
 Handle plastic totes and tubs with care, and don’t drop them outside in cold temperatures.

-However, a neglected vehicle can become a real hassle on a long-distance trip in winter.
+A neglected vehicle can become a real hassle on a long-distance trip in winter.
 Take your vehicle to your mechanic for a checkup before your relocation day.
 The last thing you want during a winter cross-country or cross-town move is a broken-down car.